cdepage/zerodep/packages/is/is.json/README.md

 A utility to determine if a value is a JSON object.

+A JSON object is an array or collection of key:value pairs where the values are strings, numbers, objects, arrays, booleans or nulls.
+JSON objects may be serialized without loss of data integrity.
+See [json.org](https://www.json.org) for more.

 ## tl;dr

 A quick howto by examples for quick reference: